Barmwato/barmwato.github.io/_pages/about.md

 author_profile: true
 ---

-## About Me

 Welcome to my professional portfolio.

-I'm **Collins Barmwato**, an IT Support Specialist with a BSc in Computer Security and Forensics.
-I am passionate about technology, cybersecurity, and solving real-world problems through hands-on solutions and proactive support.
+Highly motivated IT Professional with a BSc in Computer Security and Forensics and over 2 years of IT Support experience.
+Skilled in troubleshooting hardware, software and network issues, managing systems administration tasks and ensuring IT security compliance.
+Proven ability to enhance operational efficiency and support end-user productivity.

 This site is my professional portfolio.
 You'll find my: